2008 Moscow Victory Day Parade

-The 2008 Moscow Victory Parade was held on Victory Day (9 May) on the occasion of the 63rd anniversary of the Great Patriotic War ending in the defeat of Nazi Germany.
+The 2008 Moscow Victory Day Parade was held on Victory Day on the occasion of the 63rd anniversary of the Great Patriotic War ending in the defeat of Nazi Germany.
 This was the first time the Russian Federation opened its vehicle showcase since 1991, and the airshow since the Cold War.
 The parade was commanded by Army General Vladimir Bakin, Commander of the Moscow Military District, and reviewed by Anatoliy Serdyukov of the Russian Ministry of Defence.
 A speech was made by Russian president Dmitry Medvedev, who took office just two days prior.
 This would be notable to be the first ever major Russian military parade seen on television worldwide when RT carried a live broadcast of the parade for the first time in its history.

 Parade Program

 Parade formations

 Note: Those indicated in bold indicate first parade appearance, those indicated with italic indicate double or multiple parade appearances.